Peter Sowerby Foundation

 - Supports projects in Dr Sowerby's home region of North Yorkshire and beyond

-- Application method: Invitation or solicitation only
+- Application method: Invitation only

-Impact in Healthcare Fund (launched 2025)
+Impact in Healthcare Fund (replaced Healthcare Breakthrough Fund in 2025)

 - Strand 1: Grants up to £500,000 for projects ready to scale with proven impact